 Icarus is an orbital mirror satellite that captures the sun's rays and focuses them at the Earth.
 It is hailed as a way of providing sunlight and warmth, like a second sun, to the darker parts of the Earth so that crops can be grown to end world hunger.
 Unfortunately, Icarus can also be used to focus the sun's energy for destructive purposes.

 "Q" is the nickname given to the head of Quartermaster branch, the section of MI6 that supplies Bond with his gadgets.
-The previous Q, (Desmond Llewelyn), retired in The World is not Enough (Llewelyn actually passed away in December 1999), so his assistant, whom Bond called "R", received a promotion and became the new Quartermaster.
+The previous Q, (Major Boothroyd, played by Desmond Llewelyn), retired in The World is not Enough (Llewelyn actually passed away in December 1999), so his assistant, whom Bond called "R", received a promotion and became the new Quartermaster.

 Earlier in the movie, when Bond was still in Iceland, he confronts Graves, but Miranda Frost enters the room and points her gun at Bond.
 Miranda reveals that she has been working as a double agent, both for MI6 and for Graves, and that it was she herself who betrayed Bond to Zao and then leaked military secrets that Bond was accused of revealing during his 14 months of torture.

-No. To obtain a PG-13 rating the sex scene between Bond and Jinx had to be cut slightly.
+No. To obtain a PG-13 rating, the sex scene between Bond and Jinx had to be cut slightly.
 The censored version was shown in cinemas and has been released at least on the first DVD.
-If you want to find out whether your US-version is uncut or not, check out the following comparison between the cut PG-13-version and the uncut verion: Klick
+To find out whether a copy of the US version is uncut or not, check out the comparison here between the cut PG-13 version and the uncut version.

-It says that the scene was "too much" for American audiences.
-But in the UK the scene remains as the original
+It states that the scene was "too much" for American audiences.
+But in the UK the scene remains as the original.